DoriniTT/Vulcan/docs/source/configuration.rst

 This is the most important part.
 Let's do a step-by-step general configuration with a example structure.

 I'll assume that you have access to a supercomputer to launch your calculations as a job (i.e. Slurm).
 I'll show later how to launch your calculations in your desktop machine later.
-To beggin with, create a new directory in your $HOME (~) for this project and put both the vulcan.py and vulcan.sh there.
+To begin with, create a new directory in your $HOME (~) for this project and put both the vulcan.py and vulcan.sh there.

 .. code-block:: console